estnltk/estnltk-workflows/legacy/ettenten_to_json/readme.md

 ---

-This folder contains command line workflows for processing the etTenTen 2013 corpus with EstNLTK and saving into JSON format files.
+This folder contains command line workflow for processing the etTenTen 2013 corpus with EstNLTK and saving into JSON format files.
 You can use these scripts if you need a basic pipeline for processing large corpora and adding linguistic analyses.
 If you need a pipeline tailored for your purposes, you can also follow the example of these scripts while implementing your own pipeline.